ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 R<!---->C<!---->L is a new configuration language that I am building.
-As we saw in [part one][part1], being a configuration language puts constraints on how a type system for RCL should behave.
+As we saw in [part one][part1], being a configuration language puts constraints on how the type system should behave.
 In this post we looked at the type system so far.

  * **The type system is gradual, and based on a lattice.**
    There is a subtype relationship between types, and the same value can be described by multiple types, e.g. `42:` `Int` or `42:` `Any`.
-   The lattice enables RCL to type constructs such as heterogeneous lists (`List[Any]`), that would be disallowed in more rigid static type system, but which may occur in configuration.
+   The lattice enables RCL to type constructs that would be disallowed in more rigid static type systems, but which may occur in configuration.
+   For example,
+   RCL infers the type `List[Any]` for the heterogeneous list `[1,` `true]`.
  * **Type inference is forward-only and mostly bottom-up.**
    The absence of unification has limitations, but it also keeps inference fast and type errors clear.
-   The lattice’s _join_ operation is helpful for type inference of e.g. collections and if-else expressions.
+   The lattice’s _join_ operation is helpful for type inference of collections and if-else expressions.
  * **Typechecking is based on a generalized subtype check.**
    We check expressions against an expected type.
    If the inferred type is a subtype of the expected type,